jrjohnson/website/markdown/pages/resume.md

 ## Profile

-Expert in team leadership, development, and psychological safety; enterprise web application development using PHP, Javascript, JSON, SQL and XML; generative AI user experience and integration; open source contributions and community; modern web standards; cloud systems; accessibility; automated deployment; continuous integration and system automation.
+Expert in team leadership, development, and psychological safety; enterprise web application development; generative AI user experience and integration; open source contributions and community; modern web standards; cloud systems; accessibility; automated deployment; continuous integration and system automation.
 Recognized for ability to adapt and expand with the growing needs of an organization and learn new skills as necessary.

 ------